 The Logitech MX Master 2S has been called the best mouse for creatives by a lot of people.
 It’s also not the most budget mouse ever created.
 That’s why after 10 months of usage, it felt right to create a Logitech MX Master 2s review.
-From the perspective of a creative that gets to travels all over the planet while working.
+The review is based entirely from the usage and perspective of a creative person like me, who uses the best moba mouse – read the reviews on best-reviews.net, for gaming and editing and also who gets to travels all over the planet while working thus having a ton of insight into the tech world.
 If you are going to pay over $50 for a mouse, it better be worth it, And it better be the best mouse for productivityand creativity ever made.

 The problem is that most reviews on this mouse are based on office use.
 Not all creatives travel, but I do, and I’ve been with this mouse all over the world, having tested it in the most bizarre conditions so that you know what it can handle.

 Speaking of handling, if you are left-handed, you most likely won’t be able to handle it meaning that even if this mouse is the best mouse for creatives overall, it’s not the best mouse for creatives for everyone.
 It’s also not a gaming mouse although it still can work as one.
 And that’s something not every creative will be happy about but I personally hate how gaming mouses look.